To solve social issues on a global level, the collaboration of a broad range of stakeholders is indispensable.

 SDG Stakeholders Roundtable, Japan's Ministry of the Environment

-Masao Seki, Senior Advisor on Corporate Planning Department of Sompo Japan, is a member of the SDG Stakeholders Roundtable, which promotes environmental aspects for implementation of the SDGs.
+Masao Seki, Senior Advisor on Culture Transformation Department of Sompo Japan, is a member of the SDG Stakeholders Roundtable, which promotes environmental aspects for implementation of the SDGs.